Lucifier129/relite/README.md

 /**
 * subscribe store by store.subscribe
-* only the state was changed/update, relite would trigger the listeners */ let unsubscribe = store.subscribe((data) => {
+* when the state was changed/updateed, relite would trigger the listeners
+* if action-handler return the same state, listeners would not be triggered */ let unsubscribe = store.subscribe((data) => {
 	let {